jtothebell/picolovepotion/README.md

 ##### Differences/Known issues:

  * pget() does not work (will require an update to LovePotion or a very big refactor to graphics)
- * Hard coded to use 30 fps update/draw calls for now
  * pal() and palt() are very slow on initial use, and screen palette shifting is not supported
  * Based on Lua 5.1, so GOTO (and possible other pico 8 supported features) not working
  * memory functions (peek(), poke(), memcpy(), memset(), etc) not implemented